5n0weirdo/LM-netflix-clone-project/README.md

 # LM-netflix-clone-project
-A Netflix clone build in ReactJS and Firebase.
+A Netflix clone built using ReactJS, TMDB, Axios and Firebase.